Tay Anderson: Allegations of sexual assault

 On March 26, 2021, Denver's Black Lives Matter affiliate, Black Lives Matter 5280, issued a statement saying a woman approached the organization in the previous month and reported that Anderson sexually assaulted her.
 The woman's name was not revealed in the statement, but she requested a public apology from Anderson and asked that he "seek help from a licensed professional with relevant expertise."
 Anderson issued a statement a day later denying the allegations.
 BLM5280 said Anderson "will not be welcome to share space with BLM5280 physically or on any of our platforms."
 After it released its initial statement, BLM5280 said "multiple" additional alleged victims had approached the organization to report that Anderson sexually assaulted them too.
 Anderson again denied wrongdoing, but told Westword magazine that "although I would have never intended for anyone to feel unsafe or uncomfortable around myself or others, I deeply apologize to the women-identifying members of NAC for the impact of my actions."

 On May 28, 2021, Denver Public Schools acknowledged that their board and the Denver Police Department were aware of new allegations of sexual assault against Anderson.
 Testimony before the Colorado State House Judiciary Committee on May 25 alleged the existence of a serial sexual predator within the school district, without naming Anderson specifically.
 Shortly thereafter police and the school district indicated they had been informed that the accusations were against Anderson specifically.

-After a third-party investigation was conducted, the allegations were determined to be unsubstantiated, while finding "behavior unbecoming of a board member".
-The originator of the allegations refused to corporate with the investigation, and her spokesperson, Brooks Flemings, was deemed to be not a credible witness.
-The investigation determined that Flemings had “inconsistencies in her story, used inappropriate humor and timed her report for Sexual Assault Awareness Month.”
-Ultimately, no victims came forward, and no one was found to corroborate Fleming’s testimony.
-The Denver school board voted 6-1 to censure Anderson for his behavior.
+After a third-party investigation was conducted, it was found that Fleming "had inconsistencies in her story, used inappropriate humor, and timed her report for Sexual Assault Awareness Month", leading the investigation to state the sexual assault allegations were unsubstantiated and "objectively implausible."
+Fleming refused to talk with the investigators, and nobody came forward to corroborate her allegations.
+The investigation also found "behavior unbecoming of a board member" which included "online flirtations with a 16-year-old student and coercive social media posts."
+Over 1000 students walked out of classrooms in protest of Anderson remaining on the board.
+The Denver school board voted 6–1 to censure Anderson for his behavior.
 Anderson was the sole vote in opposition to the measure, which was the first time the board had censured one of its own members.

-Over 1000 students walked out of classrooms in protest of Anderson remaining on the board.
+Anderson later pursued a defamation lawsuit (2021CV33673) against BLM5280, Fleming, and another political activist related to their public statements.
+In 2022, a Denver District Court judge dismissed the lawsuit, ruling that BLM 5280 "did not act with malice or reckless disregard for the truth."
+Following the dismissal of the case, the defendants filed for reimbursement of their legal fees under Colorado's Anti-SLAPP law.
+The judge agreed, and Anderson was ordered to pay $61,060 to BLM 5280 and Amy Brown.